Llanelly power station: Operating data 1921–23

 The electricity supply and consumption data for the period 1921–23 was:

 The electricity loads on the system were:

 Revenue from sales of current (in 1923) was £69,818; the surplus of revenue over expenses (1923) was £32,186.

 The Corporation tramways ceased operating in September 1932.

 The supply of electric current in the inter-war period was as follows:

 Operating data 1946

 Llanelly power station operating data for 1946 was:

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
-6 c.
+6. c.
 54).
-The Llanelly and District Electric Supply Company Limited was dissolved, ownership of Llanelly power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
+The Llanelly and District Electric Supply Company was dissolved, ownership of Llanelly power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Llanelly Electric Supply Company were transferred to the South Wales Electricity Board (SWEB).